lakkawardhananjay/terraformfirstwebdeploy/README.md

 bucket_name: The name of the Cloud Storage bucket to store your website content

-Initialize Terraform:
+# Initialize Terraform

-BASH
+terraform init:
-    "terraform init":-prepares a working directory for other commands by setting up plugins, modules, and backend configurations.
+    prepares a working directory for other commands by setting up plugins, modules, and backend configurations.

-BASH
+terraform plan:
-    "terraform plan":-creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
+    creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.

-BASH
+terraform apply:
-    "terraform apply":-executes the actions proposed in a Terraform plan
+     executes the actions proposed in a Terraform plan

 **Terraform Configuration**
-The main configuration files in this repository are: main.tf: Contains the core configuration for the website deployment. variables.tf: Defines variables that can be customized for your specific deployment.
+The main configuration files in this repository are: main.tf: Contains the core configuration for the website deployment. variables. tf: Defines variables that can be customized for your specific deployment.

 Testing: To test your website, access it using the assigned load balancer IP address or domain name.
-Updating: Make changes to the Terraform configuration files and re-run terraform apply to update the infrastructure.
+Updating: Make changes to the Terraform configuration files and re-run Terraform apply to update the infrastructure.
 Destroying: To remove the deployed resources, run terraform destroy.
 Best Practices